netizen-robotics/ros2-jazzy/README.md

-# Robot ROS2 Image
+# ROS2 Jazzy

-This repository contains the docker file to generate image use by robots developed by Netizen Robotics.
+This repository contains the docker file to generate the base image use by robots developed by Netizen Robotics.